 Rob added: “This has been a tough, but amazing fast-paced journey and seeing the feedback, videos and photos of children having a great time, as well as people tun[ing] in to take part from across the globe has been a real joy and especially considering we were two social media challenged coaches in their late 30’s before this all started!

 “It’s amazing that we are impacting so many children through our programmes that are not just sport, but Sports Xtra!”

 The pair most recently teamed up with The Royal Mint Experience on Facebook to deliver a Peter Rabbit narrated story.

-You can learn more about their interactive sessions on their Facebook page.
+You can learn more about their interactive sessions on the Sports Extra Facebook page.